Bridiro/bridOS/README.md

 # bridOS

-This is my first try building a 64bit os.
-I'm actually stuck in 32bit but the goal is to reach 64bit.
+This is my first try building a 32bit os.
+I want it to be as simple as possible, but functional (it isn't and won't be).
 I'm following some tutorials and a lot of documentation.

-# FINALLYYYY!!!

-It gives me no more errors, now I just have to add some more commands and a small filesystem and it's done.
-If someone still want to help me you can just contact me, any help is precious to me.
+It currently works only for italian layout, it still can't do anything like math, <br>so it will come in the future.

-My mail: ale.bridi15@gmail.com
+My e-mail: ale.bridi15@gmail.com